Our Team

 Rosalyn Kumar

 Rosalyn Kumar joined Abbott as a senior director of federal government affairs in 2020.
 Previously she spent more than a decade on Capitol Hill working for members of the U.S. House and Senate.
-She also worked for the House Appropriations, Budget, Education and Labor, Judiciary, and Rules Committees, as well as the Senate Finance Committee.
+She also worked for the House Appropriations, Budget, Education and Labor, Judiciary, and Rules committees, as well as the Senate Finance Committee.
 Kumar worked in the personal offices of Reps.
 Debbie Wasserman Schultz (D-FL), Mark Pocan (D-WI), Jared Polis (D-CO), and Sen. Debbie Stabenow (D-MI).
 She is a native Texan who earned her undergraduate degrees from Southern Methodist University and studied law in the U.K. @rosalynkumar

 Jane Macon